CHARGEDdev/api-design/user/broadcasts.md

 #### **Description**

-Returns all the broadcasts for the logged in user
+Returns all the broadcasts for a user

 #### **Method**